Dalas121/Heir_2_The_Throne/README.md

 - Delfador should get progressively more exhausted/exasperated, leading into the joining Li'sar cutscene

-----ONCE WE FINISH PHASE 2, LET'S STOP, POLISH, AND RELEASE TO GET FEEDBACK BEFORE MOVING FURTHER ON----
+----ONCE WE FINISH THE PRE-SCEPTRE SCENAIOS, LET'S STOP, POLISH, AND RELEASE TO GET FEEDBACK BEFORE MOVING FURTHER ON----

 //--------------------
-// PHASE 2.5 (JOINING LI'SAR)
+// AREA 4 (JOINING LI'SAR)
 //--------------------

 //--------------------
-// PHASE 3 (OVERTHROWING ASHEVIERE)
+// AREA 5 (OVERTHROWING ASHEVIERE)
 //--------------------
 characters we meet should make a big deal out of the sceptre
 	to justify everyone taking time off of a civil war to go find it